hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [7:37:01](#DaAhHtVfybOXnj7WRD9XjFDAcQkzu423zgL1Ym0vpXI) <drkameleon (Yanis Zafir√≥pulos)>:
 > @drkameleon How much OS API are you using?
 Would it be possible to wrap your interpreter with [APE](https://justine.lol/ape.html) format so that single binary would work on a few platforms?

 This looks interesting.
-I'll certainly have a look into it. Ì†ΩÌ∏â
+I'll certainly have a look into it. üòâ

 [7:41:11](#ADSBkalcx5XWUrAqDPpKQndKV9N8kBf1fVQ6KVlR5Yo) <drkameleon (Yanis Zafir√≥pulos)>:
 > I noticed your `version` type says "SemVer compliant".
 SemVer 2 adds quite a bit beyond numbers (build and prerelease info), so you may want to note that.